couchbaselabs/reporeport/README.md

 FROM `history`
 WHERE ts == '2016-12-15' AND type=="functional"
 GROUP BY component

+--- show me a detail view of all changes that happened today --- SELECT * FROM `history` WHERE ts == '2016-12-15'

 --- when was a build released ---
 SELECT ts from `builds` b USE KEYS '4.6.0-3552'